Yiandro Raap: International career

-Raap was born in the Netherlands to a Curaçaoan father and Venezuelan mother.
+Born in Netherlands to a Curaçaoan father and Venezuelan mother, Raap was eligible to play for both nations.

+Netherlands

 In 2019, while at Feyenoord, he was called up to the Dutch under-14 side.
 He went on to play twice for the Netherlands under-17 team in early 2023.

+Venezuela

 He switched his international allegiance later in 2023, being called up to the Venezuela under-23 side for the 2023 Maurice Revello Tournament, but only went on to make one appearance, playing the entirety of a 1–0 loss to Morocco in the seventh place play-off.

 He was called up to the Venezuelan under-17 side in September 2023, and scored in a 3–2 friendly win over Japan.